$3.99 Flat Rate Shipping* Click here for details

 What Can Be Sprouted?

 When purchasing vegetable seeds for sprouting be sure that they are marked “sprouting seeds”.
 Some seeds have been irradiated or treated with a chemical residue that prevents sprouting.

 How Sprouting Works

 Put simply, sprouts are the first growth of a seed, before they turn into what will someday become the plants we know and love in our gardens.
-When you keep the seeds most and warm they begin to sprout and create tiny little plants.
+When you keep the seeds moist and warm they begin to sprout and create tiny little plants.

 Where once there was a hard to digest seed, after sprouting you have a nourishing plant food.
 Sprouts are chock full of nourishment including vitamins and minerals, enzymes, and chlorophyll.

 Sprouting Equipment: Complex to Simple

 You may want to purchase sprouting kits and equipment for making sprouts, or you may want to use two pieces of very basic equipment, one of which you may already own:

 A quart jar works well for vegetable sprouts; a half gallon jar works well for larger grains or beans.

 Sprouting How-To: Basic Principles for Any Seed